manasa-ti/nookly-web/NOOKLY_FEATURES_DOCUMENTATION.md

 # Nookly Dating App - Features Documentation

 ## Overview
-Nookly is a comprehensive dating application built with Flutter that provides users with a complete dating experience including profile management, matching, messaging, voice/video calls, and premium features.
+Nookly is a comprehensive dating application built with Flutter that provides users with a complete dating experience including profile management, matching, messaging, games, and premium features.

 ## Core Features